iPhone SE vs. iPhone 11 comparison: Which Apple phone to buy in 2020

 If you're not necessarily a camera power user, the iPhone SE's single 12-megapixel rear camera should suffice for posting images on Instagram and casual video recording.
 But if you care about photography or want more tools at your disposal, the iPhone 11 has a notably better camera setup than the iPhone SE.

 The iPhone 11, for instance, has a second wide-angle camera.
 That means you can take sweeping landscape photos or creative, more dramatic pictures at close distances.
-And though both iPhones have 5x digital zoom that uses software to render closeup images, only the iPhone 11 has the hardware to carry out 2x optical zoom, that doesn't degrade image quality.
 The iPhone 11 also has Apple's low-light camera mode, Night Mode.
 Night Mode reduces things like digital artifacts, graininess and motion blur to capture and brighten up images taken in dim lighting.

 As for the front-facing camera, the iPhone 11 doesn't just have a better selfie camera because it has more megapixels (12 megapixels compared to the iPhone SE's 7 megapixels).
 It can capture 4K video (compared to the iPhone SE's 1080p video) and record slow-motion video, too.